Skip to main content

 Setting set-up time

-1. click the set-up icon on the set-up time tile.
-You can predefine whether clicking starts counting time from a current moment or leads to setting up the start date and time manually panel (the Show Date Picker option).
+1. Click the Setup icon on the Setup Time tile.
+You can configure whether clicking the icon starts the timer immediately or opens a manual date and time selection panel (based on the Show Date Picker option).

 Example Setting Up Time

-3. click the setup icon again to end the setup time.
-This can be done after logging out and logging back in.
+3. Click the Setup icon again to stop Setup Time.
+This can also be done after logging out and back in.
 This action will stop the time counting, indicated by the setup time and period turning blue.

 Example Set Up Time Stop